 The NAATI CCL Test is a boon for those looking for 5 extra points for Australia Permanent Residency.
-The test is relatively easier, takes about 30 minutes to complete, is less expensive, and also, the results are declared faster.
-But, being a recently introduced test, there are still unanswered questions in the minds of test-takers about what it takes to crack the NAATI-CCL exam.
+The test is relatively easier, takes about 20 minutes to complete, is less expensive, and also, the results are declared faster.
+But, being a recently introduced test, there are still unanswered questions in the minds of test-takers about what it takes to crack the NAATI-CCL exam, how to Prepare for NAATI CCL test and more.

-In this blog, we attempt to dispel some of these doubts about NAATI CCL and give you a fair idea about the tips and strategies that test-takers need to internalise to pass the CCL Test and apply for Australia PR with 5 extra points in their kitty.
+In this blog, we attempt to dispel some of these doubts about NAATI CCL Preparation and give NAATI CCL tips and strategies that test-takers need to internalise to pass the test and apply for Australia PR with 5 extra points in their kitty.

 Your performance on the test will be evaluated using a deductive marking system, which means you lose marks for every error committed, even if you make the same mistakes multiple times.